-The pane to the left in Figure 1-3 is the Solution Explorer window, the top right pane presently showing the Start page is the Editor window, and the tab visible in the pane at the bottom is the Output window.
-The Solution Explorer window enables you to navigate through your program files and display their contents in the Editor window, and to add new files to your program.
-The Solution Explorer window can display other tabs (only three are shown in Figure 1-3), and you can select which tabs are to be displayed from the View menu.
+The pane to the left in Figure 1-3 is the Solution Explorer window, the middle pane presently showing the Start page is the Editor window, and the tab visible in the pane at the bottom is the Output window.
+The Properties pane on the right displays properties for a variety of entities in your program.
+The Solution Explorer pane enables you to navigate through your program files and display their contents in the Editor window, and to add new files to your program.
+You can dock several windows where the Solution Explorer pane is located.
+Three are shown in Figure 1-3 and you can select other windows to be displayed here from the View menu.
+You can rearrange the windows by dragging their labels.
 The Editor window is where you enter and modify source code and other components of your application.
-The Output window displays the output from build operations in which a project is compiled and linked.
+The Output window displays the output from build operations during which a project is compiled and linked.
 You can choose to display other windows by selecting from the View menu.

-Note that a window can generally be undocked from its position in the Visual C++ application window.
+Note that a window can be undocked from its position in the Visual Studio application window.
 Just right-click the title bar of the window you want to undock and select Float from the pop-up menu.
 In general, I will show windows in their undocked state in the book.
 You can restore a window to its docked state by right-clicking its title bar and selecting Dock from the pop-up or by dragging it with the left mouse button down to the position that you want in the application window.